zvi-code/valkey-bench/README.md

-# Valkey Search Benchmark
+# Valkey Benchmark Tool with Valkey-Search Support

-A high-performance benchmarking tool for Valkey/Redis, with specialized support for vector search operations.
+A high-performance benchmarking tool for Valkey/Redis, with specialized support for valkey-search operations.
 Written in Rust for maximum throughput and minimal latency overhead.

 ## Features